zrobers/madness_multiplier/README.txt

+NOTE: The file was too large to submit to gradescope, so we submit just the README to Gradescope.

 Madness Multiplier
 Madness Multiplier is a database-backed web application that reimagines the excitement of March Madness through a structured, point-based wagering system.